muratk3n/thirdwave/en/tweets/2019/week45.md

 ---

 They do?
 AFAIK all deep net models are automatically differentiable (as good as symbolic differentiation).
-If this is true they are dealing with freaky cost functions.
+If this is true, this person (whoever they are) must be dealing with freaky cost functions.

 "Most machine learning tasks — from natural language processing to image classification to translation and many others — rely on